 Dr. Shogun is married and has three children.

 Jennifer S. Kang, M.D.

-Jennifer S. Kang, M.D. is Board Qualified by the American Association of Neurological Surgery.
+Jennifer S. Kang, M.D. is Board Certified by the American Association of Neurological Surgery.
 She specializes in the care of spinal disorders, cervical surgery, spinal cord tumors, brain and pituitary tumors, and Gamma Knife Radiosurgery.
 She is an active member of the Rose Spine Institute, which was recently rated the strongest performing unit at Rose Medical Center.

 After graduating from the University of Pennsylvania with dual degrees in Bioengineering and the Neurophysiology, Dr. Kang attended Indiana University School of Medicine where she earned her medical degree, graduating in the top quarter of her class.
 She moved to Denver where she completed a six year Neurosurgical Residency at the University of Colorado Health Sciences Center in 2008, where she continues to hold a position as a clinical professor in the Department of Neurosurgery.
 Dr. Kang is a member of the Congress of Neurological Surgeons, the American Association of Neurological Surgery, the International Spine Intervention Society, and the Denver Medical Society.

-Dr. Kang is married with two children.
 She enjoys skiing, hiking, cooking, and traveling abroad.